 Summer is the perfect time to have a garage sale.
 Everyone is more relaxed and they find more time in their weekends to spend time out of the house.
-These garage sale tips and tricks have been put to the test by Dan and I. We know that they work!
+These garage sale tips and tricks have been put to the test by my husband and I. We know that they work!

 Of course, everyone’s results will be different because everyone has different stuff to sell.
 Neighborhoods and weather also come into play, but we’ll get to that later.